57blocks/website-article/articles/Drive iOS App Downloads with Clip/README.md

 ### How to Make QR codes/URLs/Messages More Effective

- A major feature of Clip is that when the camera scans the QR code, Safari opens the corresponding URL, and Message sends the corresponding URL.
+ A noteworthy feature of this App Clip is that when the camera scans the QR code, Safari opens the corresponding URL, and Message sends the corresponding URL.
 App Clip cards will automatically display in the camera, Safari, and Message.

  This feature mainly requires the configuration of the domain, including the AASA file, metadata on the web, and advanced Clip experience setting in AppstoreConnect：

 ```html